Microsoft

 Your experience with FDU Anywhere greatly depends on your internet connection.
 Testing your connection can help you identify and correct most issues.

-To test your Internet connection speed, you can use the Google Speed Test:
+To test your Internet connection speed, click the link below:

 Note

-Fairleigh Dickinson University is not affiliated with Google, Google’s Project Stream, or M-Lab.
+Fairleigh Dickinson University is not affiliated with Netflix.
 The link was provided as an aid to help determine your bandwidth.

 Using FDU Anywhere